AndreaQ121/ST131Typer/README.md

 `ST131Typer` is a simple Bash shell script that utilizes the [SeqKit](https://bioinf.shenwei.me/seqkit/) function [`seqkit amplicon`](https://bioinf.shenwei.me/seqkit/usage/#amplicon) to detect *Escherichia coli* sequence type (ST) 131 and characterize its key subclones from whole genome sequence (WGS) assemblies.

-This tool is based on the *in vitro* multiplex PCR assays developed by [Johnston et al. *in prep*](), which allows resolution of 15 distinctive molecular subsets within ST131, including 3 within ST131 clade A (or the H41 subclone), 5 within clade B (or the H22 subclone), and 7 within clade C (or the H30 subclone), including subclones C0 (or H30S: 2 subsets), C1 and C1-M27 (or H30R1: 2 subsets), and C2 (or H30Rx: 3 subsets).
+This tool is the *in silico* version of the *in vitro* multiplex PCR assays developed by [Johnston et al. *in prep*]().
+The assays allows resolution of 15 distinctive molecular subsets within ST131, including 3 within ST131 clade A (or the H41 subclone), 5 within clade B (or the H22 subclone), and 7 within clade C (or the H30 subclone), including subclones C0 (or H30S: 2 subsets), C1 and C1-M27 (or H30R1: 2 subsets), and C2 (or H30Rx: 3 subsets).

 Specifically, this tool uses primer sequences to target distinctive nucleotide polymorphisms or sequences in *mdh36*, *gyrB47*, *trpA72*, *sbmA*, *plsB*, *nupC*, *rmuC*, *kefC*, *ybbW*, the O16 and O25b *rfb* variants, five key *fimH* alleles (*fimH22*, *fimH27*, *fimH30*, *fimH35*, and *fimH41*), two *fliC* alleles (H4 and H5), a (subclone-specific) fluoroquinolone resistance-associated *parC* allele, and a (subclone-specific) prophage marker.
 If the target polymorphism or sequence is found in a WGS assembly, the resulting "amplicon" (the sequence that lies between and includes the primer pair), or target, is output.